Our Science

 Licensed Patents

-In August 2022 TETmedical formally licensed from Cornell the 3 issued and 3 pending patents on the diagnostic use of TET.
-The 3 issued patents apply to the TET assays for acute brain injury associated with the NSE-FAST product.
-Pending patents apply to other applications including use of TET for detection of viruses and micro-RNAs.
+In August 2022, TETmedical formally licensed from Cornell University, what is now 4 issued and 3 pending patents on the diagnostic use of TET.
+Three of the four issued patents apply to the TET rapid tests for acute brain injury associated with the NSE-FAST product.
+Pending patents apply to other applications including use of TET for rapid molecular detection of viruses and a test for nucleic acid biomarkers (e.g., micro-RNAs).
 The list of issued and published patents is below.
-The pending applications have the potential to allow customizable detection of single strand RNA from a virus or micro-RNA with specificity to a single base pair directly in minutes without the need for PCR or sequencing.
+The pending applications have the potential to allow customizable rapid detection of single strand RNA (e.g., viral genomic material, or micro-RNA biomarkers) with single-nucleotide specificity without the need for thermocycling.

 TETMedical Filed Patents